 Pork chop gravy is easy to make.
 Do not like making gravy intimidate you.
 This recipe uses the pan drippings from the cooking of the pork chops.
 We are going to measure out the pan drippings, and we are going to add some flour, and allow this to cook.
 We will allow this to cook for a few moments before we add the milk.
 By cooking the flour and pan drippings together you will get a rich flavor.
 We will slowly add in the liquid over a medium heat, and then we will add additional liquid when the last addition is absorbed.
 You may want to season your gravy with some additional salt and pepper before serving.

-Homemade Pork Chops Recipe
+Easy Homemade Pork Chops

-- 1 pound bone-in pork chops
+- 1 pound pork chops bone-in

 - 2 cups flour